-The good news is that IB programmes already contain a wealth of opportunities to explore complexity and complex causality.
-There are holistic threads that connect programmes throughout the IB continuum of education (illustrated here).
+The good news for IB teachers is that IB programmes already contain a wealth of opportunities to explore complexity and complex causality.
+There are holistic threads that connect programmes throughout the IB continuum of education (illustrated above).

-Together, they create a rich environment that includes the
+Together, they create a rich environment that includes the following elements: